fredvs/alsa_sound/README.md

-# alsa_beep
+# alsa_sound

 For Linux systems and fpc.

-Beeper using only libasound.so.2.
+Sounds like beeper, glibe, ... using only libasound.so.2.